 This is the best Tandoori Paneer Tikka in the oven you’ll ever make at home!
-Same restaurant style taste, but roasted in a home oven.
+Same restaurant style taste, but grilled in a home oven.

 Making tandoori paneer tikka in the oven at home is serious business guys.
 And I’ve made sure this recipe is fool proof before I decided to share it here.
 Because you guys deserve only the best and nothing else!